Stara Trta - the oldest grapevine in the world, Maribor, Podravje, by Marco Almbauer

 Located in the far northeast, this smaller district sits on the edge of the warm Pannonian Plain, creating wines that are often richer and more full-bodied.

-Prekmurje is gaining recognition for Blaufränkisch (Modra Frankinja), now considered one of the best red wine varieties in Slovenia.
+Prekmurje is gaining recognition for Blaufränkisch (Modra Frankinja).
 While white grapes still dominate, the hilly areas of Goričko and Lendavske Gorice are proving excellent for both still and sparkling wine production.